huzaifahtariq28/aura-host/README.md

 ### Installation:

-To get started with the sandbox:
+To get started with the project:

 1. Clone the repository: